Cartel follow-on litigation in the Netherlands

 Get in touch

-Our team has extensive experience with competition litigation, class actions and -settlements and other forms of collective redress.
-For more information, please contact Bastiaan Kemp.
+Our class actions team has extensive experience with competition litigation, class actions and -settlements and other forms of collective redress.
+For more information, please contact us.